learn-co-curriculum/uci-mod-3-bug-fix-part-2/README.md

 ```

 The `@rate` variable needs to be divided by 100 (to get a decimal) and then
 _again_ by the number of months in a year.
+But even here, the _correct_ code
+is still really un-fun to read.

 This code is now no longer _broken_, but it is not _good code_.
 It's _correct_
 but it's not maintainable or readable.
 It's hard to talk about and verify the
 sub-calculations in the `total_loan_cost` calculation.
-We have to repeatedly do
+We do
-the `@rate / 100 / 12` calculation.
-Some programmers might wonder why not
+the `@rate / 100 / 12` calculation several times.
-simply say `@rate / 1200`?
 Determining the order of operations isn't exactly
 friendly here either.
+All these bits of friction add up to code that's hard
+to work with: bad code.

 ### Apply the On-Call Developer Test